nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ## API access

-None of the listed websites offer a public API.
-These websites are not designed to be operated by other machines.
+The websites listed in the proposal do not have a public API.
+They are not designed to be operated by other machines.
 Many of those website implement anti-bot measures.
 They either limit the rate of requests, or block bots outright.
+It would be difficult for your software to access their data.

-As explained in the [application aid](#application-aid) section, the planned feature is not feasible with the allocated budget.
+As explained in the ["application aid"](#application-aid) section, the planned feature is not feasible with the allocated budget.

 ### Service-Portal

-Berlin.de [does have an API](https://gitlab.opencode.de/eappointment/zmsdldb), but its address is not known.
+Berlin.de [has an API](https://gitlab.opencode.de/eappointment/zmsdldb), but its not public.
+Its address is unknown.
 It might not be accessible to you.
-This API is [a central database of all services](https://www.berlin.de/moderne-verwaltung/buergerservice/im-netz/service-portal-berlin/dienstleistungsdatenbank/artikel.976708.php).
+This API gives you access to [the central database of all services](https://www.berlin.de/moderne-verwaltung/buergerservice/im-netz/service-portal-berlin/dienstleistungsdatenbank/artikel.976708.php).
 It would let you get information about those services a little more easily, without having to scrape the service pages.

-Accessing this database would allow you to get up-to-date information about government services.
-This would be useful if monitoring service pages for changes.
+Accessing this database would allow you to get up-to-date information about government services; a machine-readable version of the service pages on Berlin.de.

+Accessing this database would make it easier to monitor those services for changes.
 Change monitoring can also be done by tools like [changedetection.io](https://changedetection.io).

 ### Landesamt für Einwanderung

-To my knowledge, the LEA offers no public APIs.
+To my knowledge, the LEA offers no public API.

-The most important resource the LEA offers is the VAB.
-This is a detailed explanation of all their internal procedures, ordered by paragraph of the immigration law.
+The most important resource the LEA offers is the [VAB](https://allaboutberlin.com/out/vab).
+This PDF document is a detailed explanation of all their internal procedures.

 This document is only available as a PDF.
-I have pressured them to release it in a more accessible (and machine-readable) format, but never received a response.
+I have pressured them to release it in a more accessible (and machine-readable) format, but I have never received a response.

-Having this information in a better format would allow us to link to specific parts of the document, and to watch the document for changes.
-My attempts to make this happen were not successful.
+Having this information in a better format would allow us to link to specific parts of the document, and to watch each section for changes.
+It would also serve as a reference for the immigration community, a bit like [gesetze-im-internet.de](https://www.gesetze-im-internet.de/).

 ### Berliner Beratungsnetz für Zugewanderte

 They have built an API for their own use.
+Their website calls this API to know which items to display on the map.

-We can also call this API to get a list of all the services listed on their website.
-This could be useful if recommending the same services on your own website.
+With their permission, you could use this API to get their list of services.
+It could help you recommend the same services on your website.

-That being said, repeating the same information might not be that useful.
-It would be easier to simply link to their website.
+Technically speaking, CORS policies might prevent you from using this API.
+You might need to bypass this by proxying it through your server.
+It's not hard, but it adds more moving parts to your project.
+If it does not benefit the user, I would recommend against it.

 ### Jobsuche-Portal der Bundesagentur für Arbeit

-...
+The Bundesagentur für Arbeit has a REST API to search for jobs, but linking to their website directly will offer a better user experience.

 ### Anerkennungs-Finder von „Anerkennung in Deutschland“

+There is no API for this tool.
+Linking to the tool directly will offer a better user experience.

 ### Interaktiver Einbürgerungstest des Bundesamt für Migration und Flüchtlinge

-There are dozens of other tools that help people practice for the citizenship test.
-My friend has built one in his spare time.
+There already exist tools and apps that help people practice for the Einbürgerungstest.
 They all use the official list of questions.
-You can likely get a machine-readable list of questions for your own use.

-That being said, this need is already covered by many people.
-It might be more useful to curate a list of those tools instead of building your own.
+Curate a list of those tools instead of building your own.

 ### Bundesministerium für Arbeit und Soziales

 To my knowledge, the BMAS does not offer any public API, or any tools which you could use on your website.
-The calculators use very simple formulas and can trivially be reproduced on your side.
+However, their calculators use very simple formulas and can trivially be reproduced on your side.

 ## Additional requirements